 A boy experiences first love, friendships and injustices growing up in 1960s Taiwan.

-In one of the many expository "dream sequences" in Christopher Nolan's Inception, Leonardo DeCaprio's Cobb explains to Ellen Page's Ariadne that "Dreams feel real while we're in them.
+In one of the many expository "dream sequences" in Christopher Nolan's Inception, Leonardo DeCaprio's Cobb explains to Elliot Page's Ariadne that "Dreams feel real while we're in them.
 It's only when we wake up that we realize something was actually strange."
 It's not only an accurate statement but one that applies just as beautifully to the world of the cinema.
 The lights go down, the audience tunes in, and the world painted across the silver screen is our everything.
 When the final shot cuts or fades and the credits start scrolling, the trance dissipates like a shock to the system.
 A truly great film allows every aspect of reality to reorganize while we're away, and when the real world…

 "If a person apologizes for wrongs they didn't commit, then they are capable of anything terrible."